ryanklaiber/Possible/README.md

 4. (Purpose: Unification) Abbreviations are expanded.
 5. (Purpose: Unification) Same exact meaning words resolved.
 Ex. can not and cannot - one must be kept and the other replaced with the one determined to be preferred.
 6. (Purpose: Unification) Unnecessary words are removed.
 7. (Purpose: Independence) Multiple same name proper nouns are to be renamed including a number.
 Ex.
 Ryan Klaiber (1), Ryan Klaiber (2)...
 If there are no stored same name proper nouns discovered during the independence function, the proper noun is not renamed.
-If there is at least one stored same name proper noun, sentences from the current input source including the proper noun in question must be compared to sentences previously stored including the proper noun in question.
+If there is at least one stored same name proper noun, sentences from the current input source including the proper noun in question must be compared to sentences previously stored from other sources that include the proper noun in question.
 If a sufficiently deemed percent of the sentences are contradictory, the proper nouns are not a match.
 If no matches are found, the proper noun is renamed with the current highest number of the proper noun + 1.

-Storage
+8. Contradictory present tense sentences must be given some sort of preference based on source date.

-The sentences must be stored appropriately in hash tables.
-Truth data is created/updated during storage, after the independence and unification functions.
+9. The sentences must be stored appropriately in hash tables.
+Truth data is created/updated during storage.

 Creation

 Creation is through logic.
 Which sentences are created first must be handled correctly due to potential truth value alteration problems (e.g. if a then b, if b then c, if a and b have truth values, then b's truth value would have to be updated from the if a then b statement before b can be used to create/update c).
 Creation must begin with root sentences, which are sentences whose if component cannot be created from logic (e.g. in the case that there exists an if b then c, then in order to be a root sentence there could be no if a then b).
 After the first root sentences are used, then the 'b's' of the first root sentences are searched for to check if they are the ifs of the second level root sentences.
 Second level root sentences do not consider first level root sentences.
 This pattern continues until no more root sentences of any level can be found.
 All other data must be part of circular logic (I think - check on in expansions) and cannot be used in the pv calculation.
 Upon creation at every level, truth values are created or updated.
+When checking 'if a then b' by checking for 'a', 'a is b' and 'b is a' sentences must be checked.
+For all 'vara is varb' should be reversed with same truth value to 'varb is vara' if vara and varb are both proper nouns.
+If 'a is b' exists, then all sentences about b are also true about a (with their respective truth values).
+This includes any sentences where b is found in any part of the sentence.

+For if abcd then e: if a, b, and c have been completed within their respective time limits, a new sentence if created.
+If d then e replaces if abcd then e.
+The truth values for the completions of a, b, and c, as well as the if abcd then e truth value are multiplied together to get the if d then e truth value.
+If at any time during creation there exists multiple sentences that are the same, but have different truth values, the one with the higher truth value is the only one kept.
+Ex: 'if a then b' (tv = 50%) and 'if a then b' (tv = 40%).
+The second would be erased.

+The time used for time involving creations is to be the time at the start of the creation function.
+*Fading into oblivion expansion to be used during creation

 Power Value (pv) Calculating